-The proposed facility will provide expanded in-building coverage and additional capacity for residents, small businesses, and other nearby establishments in this area of Louisa County.
-The site will also provide service improvements at the street level and people traveling in cars on Jefferson Hwy (U.S. 33), Gardners Road, and other nearby local roads.
+The proposed facility will provide expanded in-building coverage and additional capacity for residents, small businesses, and other nearby establishments in this area of Louisa County between Mineral and Wares Crossroads.
+The site will also provide service improvements at the street level and people traveling in cars on VA-522, Chopping Rd, New Bridge Rd, and other nearby local roads.

 In addition to serving coverage needs in the immediate area, this facility will also provide improvements to overall network performance by adding more network capacity to transfer data throughout a much greater area.
-This objective is important for network stability, because it reduces the total number of customers that are relying on the marginal Verizon Wireless levels of coverage currently being provided by existing, neighbor facilities at farther distances away from this site.
+This objective is important for network stability, because it reduces the total number of customers that are relying on the marginal levels of coverage currently being provided by existing, neighbor facilities at farther distances away from this site.
 If the proposed facility is constructed, then the users that currently receive marginal coverage will have access to stronger signals that are concentrated in closer proximity, while those closer to other existing facility sites will also experience improvements, because they will now be competing with fewer overall users for access to the services provided by the facilities in their own areas.